StoneT2000/rfcl/README.md

 <!-- todo anon: add in real names and links.
 Remove openreview -->
 ## Setup

-We recommend using conda, and installing from source as so
+We recommend using conda (or the faster mamba), and installing from source as so
 ```
 conda create -n "rfcl" "python==3.9"
 pip install --upgrade "jax[cuda12_pip]" -f https://storage.googleapis.com/jax-releases/jax_cuda_releases.html